Offline Handwritten Signature Verification - Literature Review: Abstract

 \section{Abstract}

-The area of Handwritten Signature Verification has been broadly researched in the last decades and still remains as an open research problem.
-This report focuses on offline signature verification, characterized by the usage of static (scanned) images of signatures, where the objective is to discriminate if a given signature is genuine (produced by the claimed individual), or a forgery (produced by an impostor).
-We present an overview of how the problem has been handled by several researchers in the past few decades and the recent advancements in the field.
+The area of Handwritten Signature Verification has been broadly researched in the last decades, but remains an open research problem.
+The objective of signature verification systems is to discriminate if a given signature is genuine (produced by the claimed individual), or a forgery (produced by an impostor).
+This has demonstrated to be a challenging task, in particular in the offline (static) scenario, that uses images of scanned signatures, where the dynamic information about the signing process is not available.
+Many advancements have been proposed in the literature in the last 5-10 years, most notably the application of Deep Learning methods to learn feature representations from signature images.
+In this paper, we present how the problem has been handled in the past few decades, analyze the recent advancements in the field, and the potential directions for future research.